 Invasiveness of Kudzu

-How to Remove Kudzu
+How to Get Rid of Kudzu

 Unfortunately, there aren't any quick or easy ways to get rid of kudzu—that is, unless you keep goats or sheep on your property, as they love to eat the vine.
 Most herbicides, including those with glyphosate as the active ingredient (Roundup), have a limited effect on the plant, and only when it's fairly small.
 Kudzu is also fire-resistant, so burning the roots will only weaken the plant, not eradicate it.
 There are two different mechanical ways to tackling a kudzu infestation—above ground and below ground—and both require diligence and persistence.